TanStack/table/README.md

 ### `Column` Options

+The following options are supported on any `Column` object passed to the `columns` options in `useTable()`

+- `disableSorting: Bool`
+  - Optional
+  - Defualts to `false`
+  - If set to `true`, the sorting for this column will be disabled
 - `sortDescFirst: Bool`
   - Optional
   - Defaults to `false`
-  - If true, the first sort direction for this column will be descending instead of ascending
+  - If set to `true`, the first sort direction for this column will be descending instead of ascending
 - `sortInverted: Bool`
   - Optional
   - Defaults to `false`
-  - If true, the underlying sorting direction will be inverted, but the UI will not.
+  - If set to `true`, the underlying sorting direction will be inverted, but the UI will not.
   - This may be useful in situations where positive and negative connotation is inverted, eg. a Golfing score where a lower score is considered more positive than a higher one.
 - `sortType: String | Function`
   - If a **function** is passed, it must be **memoized**